apaluya/tc-camp-api-workshop/README.md

 ## To build from this project locally:

+_Prerequisite: Base installation of Pandoc_

 1. Clone this project.
-2. In a shell, `cd` in to the project directory.
+2. In a shell, `cd` into the project directory.
 3. Execute the following commands:

-        $ ./scripts/build.sh restful-apis.md
+        $ ./scripts/build.sh doc/restful-apis.md
-        $ ./scripts/build.sh docs-as-code.md
+        $ ./scripts/build.sh doc/docs-as-code.md

 HTML artifacts should appear in the top level of the project directory.